radixdlt/olympia-node/CONTRIBUTING.md

 ### Features

 Feature branches are where the main work happens.
 The goal is to keep them as independent from each other as possible.
-They can be based on a previous release or from develop.
+They can be based on a previous release or from main.

-> develop branch is not a place to dump WIP features
+> main branch is not a place to dump WIP features

-It’s important to remark that feature branches should only be merged to develop once they are complete and ideally tested in a test network.
+It’s important to remark that feature branches should only be merged to main once they are complete and ideally tested in a test network.

-### Develop
+### Main

 This branch acts as staging for new releases, and are where most of QA should happen.